castacks/castacks.github.io/summer2020.md

 Sessions cover topics in <span style="color:blue">Perception</span>, <span style="color:#b50000">State Estimation</span>, <span style="color:green">Action</span>, and <span style="color:#e68200">Infrastructure</span>.
 Each session will consist of a lecture followed by hands-on exercises.

-Click on a session in the overview below to jump to its summary, outline, links, and video.
+Click on a session in the overview below to jump to its summary, video, outline, and links.

 <!-- Test YouTube Streaming and add instructions for how streaming will work-->